 High Placement Prices

-An average digital out-of-home inventory CPM is at least 10x higher than those for digital display and 2x higher than video advertising CPM.
+An average digital out-of-home inventory CPM is at least 10x higher than those for digital display and 2x higher than programmatic video advertising CPM.
 Such a drastic price increase is associated with high maintenance costs.
-Unlike display banners or videos displayed on the user's PC, DOOH requires serious investment to install and service hi-tech screens.
+Unlike display banners or videos displayed on the user's PC, DOOH media requires serious investment to install and service hi-tech screens.

 Moreover, digital out-of-home programmatic is still only gaining momentum, and not that many supply-side platforms support DOOH inventory now.
 Thus, many DOOH placements are still managed directly, which usually implies higher CPMs than for automated media buying.